rabbitwhore/OneScriptToRuleThemAll/README.md

 ### Project information

-This is a project for Danzpunkten and the necessary scripts that may be needed for danzpunkten.se.
+This is a project for Acezux systems and the necessary scripts that may be needed for Acezux systems.
-Initially, this project will handle publication between the development environment and the production environment when it comes to the
+Initially, this project will handle publication between the development environment and the production environment when it comes to the to website and app development"
-Danzpunkten website."

 ### Requirements